-While you should consult a tax specialist for any tax related questions, here are a few things you should consider if you’ve racked up some landscaping expenses this year that may help with your taxes:
+While you should consult a tax specialist for any tax related questions, here are a few additional questions you may have if you’ve racked up some landscaping expenses this year:

 According to the IRS, major improvements to landscaping such as installing a sprinkler system, major outdoor tree planting, a new driveway, or a fence or walkway project adds to the adjustment of the basis of your home.
 If you own a $300,000 home, and you spend $5,000 on landscaping expenses, which helps when you go to sell your home, especially if this is a second home or a vacation/rental home.

 Can I Deduct Landscaping Expenses for My Home Office?